Ernest Angley

 Ernest Winston Angley (August 9, 1921 – May 7, 2021) was an American Christian evangelist, author, and television station owner who was based in Cuyahoga Falls, Ohio from the 1950s until his death in 2021.

-Ernest Angley was a native of Mooresville, Iredell County, North Carolina.
+Ernest Angley was born in Mooresville, Iredell County, North Carolina.
 In his autobiography, he details his early life being raised in the Charlotte, North Carolina, area as a Baptist, and at the age of 18 accepting Jesus Christ as his Savior.
 In the early 1950s, he moved to Northeast Ohio as a traveling "salvation and healing" Pentecostal evangelist.

 Facilities

 Grace Cathedral

 Angley's non-denominational ministry was originally based at Grace Cathedral (a.k.a. the "Temple of Healing Stripes") in Springfield Township, Ohio, southeast of Akron.
 That church is now known as Grace Cathedral – Akron and is used by their youth ministry and for church weddings, funerals, and Bible study.

 In 1984, Angley purchased part of a large complex in his home base of Cuyahoga Falls, Ohio, that was formerly owned by televangelist Rex Humbard, which includes the church formerly known as the Cathedral of Tomorrow (which was rededicated as Grace Cathedral) and its next-door television studios.

-Humbard's Cathedral of Tomorrow complex was sold in 1984 to television evangelist Ernest Angley, along with the Channel 55 license, which was used by Angley's Winston Broadcasting Network division for WBNX-TV.
-This complex now includes the Grace Cathedral, channel 55's studios and offices, as well as other companies which lease space.
+Winston Broadcasting Network

+In 1985, Angley contracted to provide financial support and studio facilities for the launch of Akron-licensed station WBNX-TV (channel 55) after their ownership group ran out of operating funds.
+Angley purchased WBNX-TV outright in 1987 under the licensee "Winston Broadcasting Network", derived from his middle name.
+WBNX initially aired a mixture of classic reruns, movies and Angley's television programs much in the mold of CBN, operating from the Grace Cathedral complex.
+WBNX added Fox Kids in 1994, then became the market's The WB affiliate in 1997, which transitioned to The CW in 2006.